Lemoncode/angular-1-6-tutorial/06 Service Integration/Readme.md

 +    );
   }
 }

++LoginPageController.$inject = ['LoginService'];
 ```

-- Let's replace in the app routes the current component that we are using for
-the login route with the new login page.
+- Let's replace in the app routes the current component that we are using for the login route with the new login page.

 _./src/app/app.routes.ts_